BxCppDev/bxprotobuftools/README.md

 ```
 ### Build the library from a dedicated directory:

+Make sure you have a proper installation of the Google Protocol Buffer
+(C++)  library version  3.0.0 and  companion tools  (``protoc``).
+You
+must also have an installation of the Boost library.

 For  SuperNEMO users  only:

 The SuperNEMO experiment data  processing and simulation software uses